 |Conference Day 1 only (Monday 29 June)||$275|

 |Conference Day 2 only (Tuesday 30 June)

 Fee includes two-day conference + five late afternoon/evening workshops

 |Successful Learning Conference Masterclass with Aaron Lanou: intensive intervention for students with reading disabilities (Wednesday 1 July)

 |Conference 1 day (Monday 29 or Tuesday 30 June)

 |Conference 2 days (Monday 29 & Tuesday 30 June)||$445 (two-day)|

 Fee per table

-Find out more about the Certificate in Educational Studies (Learning Support).
+Find out more about the Educational Studies (Learning Support) Program.